thelegendkaan/krazy/docs/1-Getting started/0-Quick Start.md

 After setting up the environment variables and ensuring Docker and Docker Compose are installed, the script will:

-1. Stop any running higher Docker containers
+1. Stop any running evie Docker containers
 2. Pull the latest Docker images (if auto-update is enabled)
-3. Start the higher services using Docker Compose
+3. Start the evie services using Docker Compose

 ## Troubleshooting